Omkar376/CurrencyXchangeDjango/README.md

 # CurrencyXchangeDjango
 A Django Project for Currency Exchange, Wallet and Analytics.
-The Project has three django apps as below
+The Project has three Apps as below
 ```
 1. users
 	Models : Users